Chart Color Schemes

 Malabar - La Perouse has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely to affect this region.
-Notable projects include Malabar Ocean Pool Accessible Amenities Building, Kamay Ferry Wharves, Jennifer St, Little Bay, and 27 Jennifer Street, Little Bay.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 23 projects that could impact this region.
+Notable ones include Malabar Ocean Pool Accessible Amenities Building, Kamay Ferry Wharves, Jennifer St, Little Bay, and 27 Jennifer Street, Little Bay.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.